The Cost of Addiction vs. The Cost of Rehab and Recovery

 Translation: depending upon the nature of your drug problem and how bad your addiction has gotten, you may fall into a trap of spending thousands of dollars per week to support your habit, a figure considerably higher per year than the average cost of treatment, considering how much drugs cost.

-Another distinction between the cost of rehab and addiction are the quality-of-life factors involved in getting help versus continuing to use.
+Another distinction between the cost of rehab and addiction is the quality-of-life factors involved in getting help versus continuing to use.
 Let’s not forget that it’s considerably easier to pay for treatment if you have a job; and that it’s considerably harder to hold down a job if you’re battling addiction.

 Another undeniable aspect of the cost of addiction versus the cost of rehab is the decreasing ability to save and manage money while in active substance abuse, and even achieve financial stabilization and growth in recovery.
-A recent study from True Link discussed by research organization Next Avenue reveals that:
+A 2019 study from True Link discussed by research organization Next Avenue reveals that:

 Eight out of ten respondents said regaining control of their finances is among the biggest obstacles in recovering from substance use disorder.